Saadkhan419/Election_Analysis/README.md

 8. Determine the county with the highest turnout.

 # Resources
-•	Data Source: election_results.csv
+	- Data Source: election_results.csv
-•	Software: Python 3.9.1, Visual Studio Code 1.52.1
+	- Software: Python 3.9.1, Visual Studio Code 1.52.1

 # Summary
 The analysis of the election shows that:
-•	There were 369,711 votes cast in the election.
+- There were 369,711 votes cast in the election.
-•	The candidates were:
+-	The candidates were:
-o	Charles Casper Stockham
+  1. Charles Casper Stockham
-o	Diana DeGette
+  2. Diana DeGette
-o	Raymon Anthony Doane
+  3. Raymon Anthony Doane

-•	The candidate results were:
+-	The candidate results were:
-o	Charles Casper Stockham received 23.0% of the vote, for a total of 85,213 votes. o	Diana DeGette received 73.8% of the vote, for a total of 272,892 votes. o	Raymon Anthony Doane received 3.1% of the vote, for a total of 11,606 votes.
+     - Charles Casper Stockham received 23.0% of the vote, for a total of 85,213 votes.
+     - Diana DeGette received 73.8% of the vote, for a total of 272,892 votes.
+     - Raymon Anthony Doane received 3.1% of the vote, for a total of 11,606 votes.
-•	The winner of the election was: o	Diana DeGette, who received 73.8% of the vote for a total of 272,892 votes.
+-	The winner of the election was:
+     -	Diana DeGette, who received 73.8% of the vote for a total of 272,892 votes.
-•	The voter turnout for each county was: o	Jefferson produced 10.5% of voters, for a total of 38,855 voters. o	Denver produced 82.8% of voters, for a total of 306,055 voters. o	Arapahoe produced 6.7% of voters, for a total of 24,801 voters.
+-	The voter turnout for each county was:
+     - Jefferson produced 10.5% of voters, for a total of 38,855 voters.
+     - Denver produced 82.8% of voters, for a total of 306,055 voters.
+     - Arapahoe produced 6.7% of voters, for a total of 24,801 voters.
-•	The county with the largest voter turnout was: o	Denver, which produced 82.8% of voters, for a total of 306,055 voters.
+-	The county with the largest voter turnout was:
+     - Denver, which produced 82.8% of voters, for a total of 306,055 voters.

 # Election-Audit Summary